 Ragi contains eleusine which is easily digested by the body.
 Apart from that, it is also a treasure house for important proteins like cystine, tryptophan and other amino acids vital for one’s health.
 The methionine content makes it ideal for a vegetarian to get wholesome protein nourishment.
 If you are into bodybuilding and follow a vegetarian diet, it would be a great idea to introduce ragi, like a delicious cup of ragi malt in your regulars.
-Because it is a low absorb food, it is popular as weight loss food.
-Another happy point, it is low in fat too.
+Because it is a low-absorbed food, it is popular as a weight-loss food.
+Another happy point is it is low in fat too.
 Show off those biceps!

-Note: If you are suffering from diabetics or any other health ailment, please get a go ahead with your doctor before you incorporate ragi into your diet.
+Note: If you are suffering from diabetes or any other health ailment, please get a go-ahead with your doctor before you incorporate ragi into your diet.

 Believed to improve health help in fighting cancer

 Ragi is a power plant which helps us to be energetic while also punching out cancerous cells.
 The antioxidants such as tannins, flavonoids, polyphenols, and phytates found in the husk of finger millet are believed to successfully prevent oxidation or damage of cells and battle the ageing process keeping metabolic diseases at bay.
 Cell damage could lead to cancer.
 Add ragi to your diet and watch your health improve.